 WARNING!
 Operation of any pump or superstructure system is the responsibility of the bodybuilder and the user.
 It is therefore important that clear instructions for use of the superstructure should be provided by the bodybuilder on or supplied with the vehicle.
+For more information see:

-1.3: "Verification of superstructure"
+1.3: "Verificaton of superstructure"